As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

-It’s an especially good website if you’re looking for anything second hand or limited edition as they conenct directly to several auction houses and marketplaces.
+It’s an especially good website if you’re looking for anything second-hand or limited edition as they connect directly to several auction houses and marketplaces.

 As it’s so easy to navigate through, does it give me an excuse to spend way too much money on an anime figure?…

-OMG Japan is a personal favourite of mine and I’m about to show you why it should be a personal favourite of yours, too.
+OMG Japan is a personal favorite of mine and I’m about to show you why it should be a personal favorite of yours, too.

-In fact, in my opinion it’s the best Japanese online store on the list because it has something for everyone if you’re interested in Japanese culture.
+In fact, in my opinion, it’s one of the best Japanese online stores on the list because it has something for everyone if you’re interested in Japanese culture.

-When I first travelled to Japan, I made it my mission to buy as many childrens books and study material possible as I knew it would be easy to find and cheaper to buy.
+When I first traveled to Japan, I made it my mission to buy as many children’s books and study materials as possible as I knew they would be easy to find and cheaper to buy.

 OMG Japan’s study book collection is beyond crazy.

 At the current time, I’m writing this (July 2021), they have over 800 books! (that’s 34 pages)

 Beginner, intermediate, advanced, JLPT study, specific series, brands, they’ve got it all!